character, accents, impressions

 We’ll be putting this all together to improvise fun yet believable characters that have depth, as even the weirdest of weirdo characters have feelings too!

-We’ll then be looking at how to hold your character in longer scenes as they are put into various situations with lots and lots of scene and character practice.
+We’ll then be looking at how to hold your character with relationships in longer scenes as they are put into various situations with lots and lots of scene and character practice.

 Most of all it’s going to be LOADS of fun with a fun and energetic teaching style.